aharper2568/html-seo-refactor/README.md

 THEN I restore said flaws by adding identifying attributes WHEN I identify redundancies in the CSS files
-THEN I modify and condense the code to match the HTML
+THEN I modify and condense the code to match the HTML WHEN I identify bloated asset files
+THEN I improve loadtime by reducing image sizes
 ```
 ## Webpage appearance